WildPetScience/Specification/MANAGEMENT.md

 We will use UNIX line endings for most files; this means that on Windows computers, Notepad won't work as a text editor.

+### Testing
+Code will be tested frequently, both manually by developers during development, and automatically using a continuous integration platform such as Travis CI.

+Manual tests will most likely occur during regular development; if something doesn't work, it should be fixed fairly promptly.
+If the person who discovers it doesn't know how to fix, an issue should be filed on Github.

+Automatic tests will be hooked into Github; each new branch will have tests run on it by the CI platform, and developers should wait for tests to finish before committing.

+Where appropriate, code should be written with accompanying unit tests; these tests should live in a separate, non-production test folder and should cover as much critical code as possible.
+These tests will help us discover when a change breaks previously working functionality, as well as assisting the development of new code.

 ## Non-Technical
 ### Group Organisation
 Nick Rogers has been appointed as project manager, and so is responsible for